joaquimrcarvalho/timelink-project/README.md

  2. Install the "Codespaces" extension
  3. Follow instruction to login in Github
  4. Select the codespace created before
+ 5. In the terminal type "mhk start mhk"
+ 6. MHK can be accessed in the browser at http://localhost:8080 (or type `mhk version` and ctrl/commd+click on the MHK URL)
+ 7. Login with username `demo` and password `timelink`

 ## Run timelink-MHK in a Virtual Machine in your computer